Isabel Fidler: Recognition

 A portrait of Fidler by Walter Armiger Bowring was exhibited in the Archibald Prize, and presented to the university by a group of subscribers in honour of her contributions.
 It was unveiled in 1931, and hangs in Manning House.

 After her retirement the reading room in Manning House was named the Isabel Fidler Room.

 Fidler was honoured as a Member of the Most Excellent Order of the British Empire in 1939.

 A holiday home associated with the University Settlement was also named after Fidler on her retirement from that organisation in 1945.

-After her death, a memorial garden was created in her honour, consisting of an oval lawn with a rising embankment was designed by Professor Denis Winston.
+After her death, a memorial garden was created in her honour, consisting of an oval lawn with a rising embankment designed by Professor Denis Winston.